nwalter08/SimpleTwitterReverseAuth/README.md

 Import ABOAuthCore files and the 4 TW files into your xcode project.

+In TWSignedRequest.m be sure to insert your Twitter app's Consumer Key and Consumer Secrect.
+Then delete this line:

+#error Insert your consumer key and consumer secret below and then delete this line

+The project will not run until that line is deleted.

 Then in the class where you want to get a twitter user's oauth_token and oauth_token_secret import "TWAPIManager.h"

 Then add the following line: